OhadLibai/Timely/backend/ml_engine/model-state-management.md

 Step 2: Data Structuring.
 The create_model_data.py script takes the processed instacart.csv and splits it into the instacart_history.csv and instacart_future.csv files.
 It also generates the crucial data_history.json file, which formats the purchase history for each user in a way the TIFU-KNN model can read.

 Step 3: User Segmentation.
-The keyset_fold.py script is run to divide the users from the history and future CSVs into training, validation, and test sets.
+The keyset_fold.py script is run to divide the users from the history and future CSVs into recommender, validation, and test sets.
 This creates the instacart_keyset_0.json file.

 Step 4: Pre-computation of User Vectors.
 When the ML microservice starts up, it should immediately load the data_history.json and run the temporal_decay_sum_history function for every user.
 This pre-computes all user vectors and holds them in memory for fast access.